-- 1. This completed application form.
-Note: Please fill in all requested information carefully; this information is used for immigration purposes. - 2.
-Letter of interest detailing why you would like to teach at the Daegu Gyeongbuk English Village - 3.
+- 1. This completed application form - 2.
+Letter of interest detailing why you would like to teach at the Daegu Gyeongbuk English School - 3.
 Current résumé or curriculum vita - 4.
-Copy of diploma or letter of completion from registrar - 5.
-University transcripts showing degree conferred (unofficial are fine) - 6.
+Copy of diploma - 5.
+University transcripts showing degree conferred (un-official transcript copies accepted for interview process) - 6.
 A copy of the first 2 pages of your passport - 7.
-Your brief response to the case study questions - 8.
+Your brief response to the 6 case study questions - 8.
 Please include any other information that will give us better insight into your present and past professional abilities.